veltman/csvgeocode/README.md

 #### `handler`

-What handler function to return a lat/lng from the geocoding response body.
-Acceptable values are `"google"` or a custom handler function for a geocoding API response.
+What handler function to use with the geocoding API response.
+Acceptable values are `"google"` or a custom handler function.

 A custom handler function will get two arguments: the response body and the address being geocoded.
 It should return an object with `lat` and `lng` properties when successful.
 Otherwise it should return a string error message.
 For details, see "Using a different geocoder" below.